noahp/python-packaging/README.md

 Note that the naming scheme for the `.whl` file should not be modified, it's processed by setuptools when fetching and installing the package.

 # setup.py
+The informative parameter values (version, author, url, etc.) are available from `pip show` after installing the wheel.
 ```python
 """
 Example setup.py for building distutils wheels.